 Yes - we are able to develop a program specifically for your facility at our training center or at your location.
 Please give us a call to discuss further.

 In addition, we can customize any of our sessions to mirror the products, tools, and procedures used in your facility.
-For example, for Patient Room Cleaning 101, we can train to your procedures using your tools and your products.
+For example, for Patient Room Cleaning 101, we can train based on your procedures, using your tools and your products.
 In order to do this, we require a minimum of 15 attendees and a maximum of 20.

-Many of our programs include a two part assessment.
-Part One is a written exam that includes both multiple choice and short answer questions.
+Many of our programs include a two-part assessment.
+Part One is a written exam that includes both multiple-choice and short-answer questions.
 It is administered at the end of the program and is NOT an open book exam.
 Part Two is performance testing.
-During this portion of the assessment, our trainers observe the student performing the cleaning process and grade the participant on a number of variables including proper disinfection of high touch points, the order of the steps in the cleaning process, the time taken to complete the process, and the results from a quality control check using an Ultraviolet Marker.
+During this portion of the assessment, our trainers observe the custodian performing the cleaning process and grade the participant on a number of variables including proper disinfection of high touch points, the order of the steps in the cleaning process, the time taken to complete the process, and the results from a quality-control check performed with an Ultraviolet Marker.

 The assessments are graded.
-Assessment grades as well as benchmarking will be forwarded to the department manager within two weeks following the end of the session.
-We take our certifications very seriously and we do not feel that attendance equals certification.
-If an attendee does not score 80% or higher on both assessments, the attendee will not be awarded with a certificate of completion or certification for the course.
+Assessment grades, as well as benchmarking, will be forwarded to the department manager within two weeks following the end of the session.
+We take our certifications very seriously, and we do not feel that attendance equals certification.
+If an attendee does not score 80% or higher on both assessments, the attendee will not be awarded a certificate of completion or certification for the course.